Configuring Open WebUI for AI Interaction

 tab and paste your system prompt into the empty input text field.Figure 3: Chat-specific system prompt #Close the

 window to apply the change.
-The responses from the AI model during the current chat session will be affected by the system prompt that you entered.
+The system prompt that you entered will affect the responses from the AI model during the current chat session.

 2.2 System prompt for the current user #